emagiz/emdocs/mds/microlearning/intermediate-lifecycle-management-cleanup-properties.md

 By designed integration we mean: A line that symbolizes data traffic between a system and eMagiz for which the solution is designed (i.e. message definition, message mapping, design settings)

-There are four key considerations before cleaning up a designed integration:
+There are four key considerations before cleaning up a captured integration:

 - Is the integration/flow not mentioned anymore in any alerting in Manage?
 - Is the integration removed from all releases?